cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/anxiety-depression.md

 > * **Identify the Distortions.**
 > * **The Straightforward Technique.**
 > * **The Cost-Benefit Analysis.**
-> * **The Individual Downward Arrow Technique.**
-> They were able to identify five of Jason’s Self-Defeating Beliefs that are extremely common in Social Anxiety, including:
+> * **The Individual Downward Arrow Technique.** identifying five of Jason’s Self-Defeating Beliefs that are extremely common in Social Anxiety, including:
 >   * Perfectionism
 >   * Perceived Perfectionism
 >   * The Approval Addiction